Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

 \subsection{Deep Learning-Based Algorithms}

-Deep learning is a machine learning technique which learns features automatically from data.
-The data in this case are sequential keystrokes data.
+Deep learning algorithms have become the new state-of-the-art in the field of keystroke dynamics.
+Deep learning is a machine learning technique that learns features automatically from data.
+The data in this case are sequential keystroke data.
 Deep learning, when modeled properly, is robust to natural variations in sequential or temporal data.
+In keystroke dynamics research, usually a conventional machine learning algorithm works as a binary classifier whereas a deep learning algorithm works as a global model that generates embeddings for all subjects.

-Deep learning is data hungry and its performance is partially directly proportional to the volume of the training data used, and as such, its application in keystroke dynamics has been limited due to the lack of large publicly available datasets.
+Deep learning is data-hungry and its performance is partially directly proportional to the volume of the training data used, and as such, its application in keystroke dynamics has been limited due to the lack of large publicly available datasets.
 However, with the availability of large keystroke datasets such as the Aalto \cite{dhakal2018observations, palin2019people} and Clarkson II \cite{huang2017benchmarking} dataset, this option is now being explored \cite{acien2021typenet, acien2019keystroke}.
 Popular deep neural network types are the convolutional neural network (CNN) and recurrent neural network (RNN).